 Challenges when switching

-When switching from Wegovy to Mounjaro your doctor may recommend a period where the medication is without both medications.
+When switching from Wegovy to Mounjaro, your doctor may recommend a period where the body is without both medications.
 The need or exact duration of the washout period will depend on individual factors such as the dose of Wegovy and other medical conditions.

-Wegovy has a long half-life of 7 days meaning it can take 4-5 weeks for the drug to completely cleat from the system.
+Wegovy has a long half-life of 7 days, meaning it can take 4-5 weeks for the drug to completely clear from the system.
 In most cases, doctors may only recommend a washout period of 1-2 weeks to avoid overlapping side effects.

-If you are on a low dose of Wegovy (less than 1mg) you stop treatment for 2 weeks before commencing Mounjaro.
+If you are on a low dose of Wegovy (less than 1mg), you should stop treatment for 2 weeks before commencing Mounjaro.
 On the higher doses, the treatment may need a gap of 4 weeks before beginning Mounjaro.
 When starting Mounjaro, titrate the dose from the lowest strength.

 The switching of medicines should always be under the supervision of a doctor.
-They can best assess the risk of side effects and your reduction dosage schedule based on your health status.
+They can best assess the risk of side effects and your reduced dosage schedule based on your health status.